 Many of BCNA’s tasks are performed with the assistance of contractors and volunteers, and BCNA may share personal information with them.
 BCNA may also provide personal information to service providers who assist BNCA provide its services.
-These may include organisations that assist BCNA with archival, research, mail and delivery, auditing, accounting, financial and legal advisory, banking, security, technology services.
+These may include organisations that assist BCNA with archival, research, mail and delivery, auditing, accounting, financial and legal advisory, banking, payment, security, technology, customer contact, data processing, data analysis, investigation and marketing services.

 BCNA may otherwise use or disclose personal information where required or authorised by law, which may include emergency situations and assisting law enforcement agencies.